Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Experiments

-We further explore the effect of conditioning on different portions of the neuron population on the predictive performance of a low ($k=5$) and high ($k=100$) model.
-For the low-dimensional latent model, the performance levels off when conditioned on 30\% of the neuron population, reaching a correlation of about 0.23 $ {(\pm 0.004)}$.
-In contrast, the high-dimensional latent model keeps improving with more neurons given to the encoder, finally reaching a correlation of 0.28 $ {(\pm 0.004)}$ when 75\% of neuron responses are given (\cref{fig:impact_latent_dim}).
-For small portions $y_{\mathcal I}$ the latent model performs even worse than the video-only ZIG model.
-If we adapt the percentage of masked neurons during training to the percentages during evaluation (if we evaluate on 5\% during evaluation, we mask 95\% of neuron responses during training), the latent model performs at least as good as the video-only model for conditioning on a small subset of neurons, but it does not increase the performance for conditioning on a large portion of neurons.
+For the low-dimensional latent model, the performance levels off when conditioned on 30\% of the neuron population, reaching a correlation of about 0.23 {$(\pm 0.004)$}.
+In contrast, the high-dimensional latent model keeps improving with more neurons given to the encoder, finally reaching a correlation of 0.28 ${(\pm 0.004)}$ when 75\% of neuron responses are given (\cref{fig:impact_latent_dim} B).